senlin/Code-Snippets/README.md

 ### so_ prefix

-I have prefixed most snippets with "```so_```", you can of course change that to whatever you like.
+I have prefixed most snippets with "`so_`", you can of course change that to whatever you like.

 ## Contributions

-Feel free to fork this Repository and if you want to contribute to it, that would be much appreciated.
+Feel free to fork this Repository and if you want to contribute to it, I welcome PRs.

 ## License